-- 2.4.1 The World Cup Race Director and the IBU Cup Race Director are officials appointed by the IBU. - 2.4.2 The RD will conduct the necessary inspections and meetings with the OC to ensure proper preparations, or delegate this responsibility to the TD.
+- 2.4.1 The World Cup Race Director and the IBU Cup Race Director and their Assistants are officials appointed by the IBU. - 2.4.2 The RD will conduct the necessary inspections and meetings with the OC to ensure proper preparations, or delegate this responsibility to the TD.